BioroboticsLab/bb_irflash/README.md

 The board dimensions are 23mmx51mm, single sided layout.
 Parts as described in the 'Parts' section enable flashing at 3 Hz and 20 ms duration.
 Designs come in EAGLE format.

+V2: this board have a protecting circuit limiting the impulse to 20ms the file are design with KiCAD.
+Each Board cost around 150 and 200€ depending on the manufacturer.

 ## Parts
 The SMD parts required for the boards are the following.